A strategic position at the heart of Europe

 Bourgogne-Franche-Comté region also stands out for its efficient and reactive ecosystem:

 – 6 competitiveness clusters

 – 14 high-end service incubators

 As indicated by the figures, strategic choices made in investment in research, innovation, education and training, and industrialisation have created an ecosystem that fosters economic growth.
-With a trade surplus of 20.9 billion euros in exports, the region lies in second position among French exporters, with a GDP of 76 billion euros.
+With a trade surplus of 21.3 billion euros in exports, the region lies in second position among French exporters, with a GDP of 81.7 billion euros.
 With the support of its Regional Economic Agency, Bourgogne-Franche-Comté provides a fertile environment in terms of know-how for flourishing industry and continues to distinguish itself for the excellence of its skills.
-The region also occupies top position in French agriculture for creating added value, with 63% of the region’s territories eligible for a PDO/PGI quality label and with 168 PDO/AOC/PGI labels.
+The region also stands out as the 2nd largest agricultural region in mainland France in terms of value added, with 63% of the region eligible for a PDO/PGI quality label and 156 PDO/PDO/PGI labels.

 Land of research, innovation and sustainable development